 2014, however, proved to be memorable for more than one reason.
 A third Championship title of his career and an England recall to the Test team after seven years away.
 He debuted in Test match and one-day international cricket for England at 20, and has gone on to play his part in two County Championship title wins with former county Durham in 2008 and 2009.

-Injuries and loss of form during the last two seasons brought about his departure from the North East county, but White Rose director of professional cricket Martyn Moxon and first-team coach Jason Gillespie jumped at the chance to secure his signature on a long-term contract.
+Injuries and loss of form during his last two seasons at Emirates Durham brought about his departure from the North East county, but White Rose director of professional cricket Martyn Moxon and first-team coach Jason Gillespie jumped at the chance to secure his signature on a long-term contract.

 They were confident that their new acquisition could recapture the kind of form that saw him take 49 Championship wickets in 2009 and regain his place in the England side to boot.

-As well as taking over 350 first-class wickets, he can be an extremely useful asset with the bat as well having scored one hundred and 14 fifties.
+As well as taking over 400 first-class wickets, he can be an extremely useful asset with the bat as well having scored two hundreds and 18 fifties.